wp-plugins/feature-a-page-widget/readme.txt

 * Thanks to awesome tester: [Christine Winckler](http://ChristineTheDesigner.com)

 == Upgrade Notice ==
+== 2.0.2 =
+v2.0 IS A MAJOR UPDATE.
+Visit plugin home for detailed information about updates. / 2.0.0: Improved interface, ability to feature any post type, new template system, more filters, and more! / 2.0.2: New Polish translation, multiple small bug fixes, new `fpw_read_more_ellipsis` filter.

 = 2.0.1 =
 v2.0 IS A MAJOR UPDATE.
 Visit plugin home for detailed information about updates. / 2.0.0: Improved interface, ability to feature any post type, new template system, more filters, and more! / 2.0.1: Support for SiteOrigin Page Builder Widget Editing